 As if the magic city itself isn’t enough, the Cape Peninsula offers a host of attractions.
-Past the brightly painted facades bathing boxes of Fish Hoek south to the Cape of Good Hope, which sadly, is not the southernmost tip of Africa after all.
+Past the brightly painted facades bathing boxes of Fish Hoek, south to the Cape of Good Hope, which sadly, is not the southernmost tip of Africa after all.
 Antelope are grazing peacefully on the slopes here.
-The black and white beaches, on closer inspection are white sand, jam-packed with penguins waddling and turning somersaults in the water.
+Rock hyrax scamper away.
+The black and white Boulders Beach, on closer inspection is white sand, jam-packed with penguins waddling and turning somersaults in the water.

 The truckies leave, but I’m not yet alone.
 I have a great little hotel on the beach at Bantry Bay and a hire car.
-I eat kingfish and chips by the harbour, along with the seals and a Pretorian called Johannes.
+I eat kingfish and chips by the waterfront (lots of upmarket hotels, boats, of course and other tourist attractions), along with the seals and a Pretorian called Johannes.
 And I still have other companions lined up.
 A South African friend has put me in touch with Ann Gail and Chris.

 Around Cape Town

-My journey back to Zululand from Lesotho is far too eventful.
+My journey back to South Africa from Lesotho is far too eventful.
 The starter batteries on the much-too-little-prop-plane are refusing to comply.
 The pilot eventually announces that he will start the left one manually.
-This all sounds much too dangerous to me, but we make it to Jo’ burg, though very late.
-There is a stroke inducing transfer to my next plane and I get bundled into business class (not all bad) and arrive in Durban to find that whilst I’m there my luggage isn’t.
+This all sounds much too alarming to me, but we make it to Jo’ burg, though very late.
+There is a stroke inducing transfer to my next plane and I get bundled into business class (not all bad) and arrive in Durban to find that whilst I’ve made it on time my luggage hasn’t.

 So, another late start in a hired VW.
 Maybe I am mad, driving in South Africa, on my own.
-It’s raining (again), and I’m fumbling with the map, along the Durban Highway and into mountain wilderness, 12 kilometres down a dirt road hill composed almost entirely of one foot deep mud.
+It’s raining (again), and I’m fumbling with the map, along the Durban Highway and into the mountain wilderness of Zululand.
+Twelve kilometres down a dirt road hill composed almost entirely of one foot deep mud.
 Over a rumble strip and the radio jolts.
 It’s dead.
-And the right windscreen wiper is stuck in middle of screen.
+And the right windscreen wiper is stuck in the middle of screen.
 Why the right one?
 Dusk fades into dark, and the cell phone signal disappears too.
 There is nothing moving in the African bush.
 Am I glad or not?
-Finally, slithering downhill to discover my isolated Zululand lodge.
+Finally, slithering downhill to discover my isolated lodge.
 Survive!
 Luggage arrives.
 All’s well.